cds-snc/design-research-handbook/_pages/en/methods/diary-study.md

 layout: page
 title:  "Diary study"
 lang: en
-category: "Methods"
+category: "4.
+Methods"
 permalink: "/diary-study/"
 trans_url: "/journal-de-bord/"
 ---

 ### What is a diary study?
 Diary studies are a qualitative method for collecting data about what people have done or felt when interacting with a product or service.
 Diary studies account for the user experience over time, allowing researchers to evaluate, study and understand how a system is adopted and integrated into a person's everyday life.
 Unlike field observations, the diary study does not require the presence of an observer (thus limiting observational or acquiescence bias).
 As a design researcher, we want to capture the experience as close to the real thing as possible and not the one that is influenced by a controlled environment.
 The data collected helps us understand the users, their activities or the context in which they are located.